When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 return f"{_BLOCK_SEP}<i>▎ {inner}</i>\n"

-The key point is substituting unsupported Cards V2 tags with supported ones. <b> instead of <h1>, <i> + visual indicator instead of <blockquote>.
+The key point is substituting unsupported Cards V2 tags with supported ones. <b> instead of <h1>, <i> + a visual indicator instead of <blockquote>.
 Not perfect, but far more readable than plain text.

-Block Splitting: \x00 Sentinel Pattern
+Block Splitting: The \x00 Sentinel Pattern

-In Cards V2, the answer text is split into multiple textParagraph widgets and arranged.
-Previously I was splitting with answer.split("\n\n"), but this caused problems where lists and code blocks would be broken in the middle.
+In Cards V2, the response text is split across multiple textParagraph widgets.
+Previously I was splitting with answer.split("\n\n"), but this caused lists and code blocks to be broken apart mid-way.

 google-chat-bot-cardsv2-rich-text-formatting-block-split